Knee Ligament Injuries

 Ligament tears and sprains are common knee injuries that can cause pain, instability, and swelling.

 Sporting injuries, in particular, high-speed or twisting activities, can strain, tear or detach the knee ligaments.
 A tear is painful and can drastically limit knee movement.
 After the initial trauma, you may be unable to weight bear.
 After the swelling settles, your knee may feel unstable, and it may be uncomfortable to rotate or turn your leg.

-The London Orthopaedic Clinic offers rapid assessment, diagnosis, and treatment of sporting injuries and knee ligament tears.
+The Knee Specialists at The London Orthopaedic Clinic offer rapid assessment, diagnosis, and treatment of sporting injuries and knee ligament tears.
 The world-renowned orthopaedic surgeons can evaluate the damage and tailor treatment to your needs and your lifestyle.

 The surgeons use non-invasive treatments wherever possible.
 However, if surgery is needed, the specialists use innovative technologies and the latest minimally-invasive surgical techniques to repair or reconstruct the torn ligament, relieve pain, and restore your fitness and function.

 Ligaments are tough, fibrous bands that surround and support our joints.
 There are four major ligaments around the knee.
 They work together to link the thigh bone to the shin, keep the knee joint stable, and limit its range of movement.

 The main knee ligaments include: